davidseek/MMRealmCloud/README.md

 ### Important
 - [x] NSOperation subclassed Sync, Push and Fetch operations
 - [x] Convenience functions for interfacing between Realm and CloudKit
-- [ ] Add builtin reflection to  `RealmCloudObject` so custom properties don't need to be specified in convenience functions.
+- [ ] Add builtin reflection to  `RealmCloudObject` so custom properties don't need to be specified in Object to CKRecord mapping functions
 - [ ] Handle additional CloudKit error cases:
   - [ ] .ChangeTokenExpired
   - [ ] .UnknownItem